DiogoGoto/IAQ-Sensor/README.md

 2. Export the apk or use the [MIT Companion App](https://play.google.com/store/apps/details?id=edu.mit.appinventor.aicompanion3) to open the app.
 3. Allow any permission requests by the app.

-More details on how to set up available in this [post](https://www.hackster.io/Diterragames/indoor-air-quality-sensors-iaq-27ae14#overview) in hackster.io.
+More details on how to set up are available in this [post](https://www.hackster.io/Diterragames/indoor-air-quality-sensors-iaq-27ae14#overview) in hackster.io.

 ## Libraries
-#### Sensor Libraries
+#### Sensor Unit Libraries
 - SPI
 - Wire
 - Adafruit_Sensor